taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 2: Accuray Corporate Style Guide.md

 # Corporate Style Guidelines

-> This style guide establishes the standards through which Accuray employees should follow when producing Accuray documentation.
-This style guide should be followed with particular accuracy when creating customer-facing documentation (such as a user manual) or any other documentation that is not solely for internal use (such as legal documentation).
+> This style guide establishes the standards an Accuray employee should follow when producing Accuray documentation.
+This style guide should be followed keenly when developing customer-facing documentation (such as a user manual) or any other documentation that is not solely for internal use (such as legal documentation).

 ## Accuray Style Guideline Overview